innovation-system/ts-node-bacstack/README.md

 ### Features

 The BACnet standard defines a wide variety of services as part of it's specification.
-While Node BACstack tries to be as complete as possible, following services are already supported at this point in time:
+While Node bacnet tries to be as complete as possible, following services are already supported at this point in time:

 | Service                        |                                      Execute                                      | Handle                                                                        |